saramasarone/saramasarone.github.io/README.md

 #### Deep Learning Summer School at MILA and CIFAR (2020)

 ### Posters and talks
-- Poster presentation at [ISMB/ECCB] (https://www.iscb.org/cms_addon/conferences/ismbeccb2021/posters.php?track=MLCSB&session=D): "Developing a proteomic indicator of injury severity"
+- Poster presentation at [ISMB/ECCB](https://www.iscb.org/cms_addon/conferences/ismbeccb2021/posters.php?track=MLCSB&session=D): "Developing a proteomic indicator of injury severity"
 - Talk at the Blizard Institute: "Data driven approaches to understand the hyperacute window of trauma patients"
 - Poster at William Harvey Research Institute Annual Review - "What similarities are there between trauma, sepsis and covid?"

-### Projects
+### Other Projects

 - Created a [package called EnrichOmics](https://github.com/saramasarone/enrich_omics)to automate workflowes in bioinformatics.
 The package allows to use the EnrichR and OpenTargets APIs to get quick results without having to copy paste lists of genes or proteins from and to their website.
 Full docs can be found on PyPI.
 Docs can be found [here] (https://enrich-omics.readthedocs.io/en/latest/index.html)(2022)